iantolentino/Room-Temp-Monitoring-Tool/README.md

 **Protect your computer from overheating with real-time temperature monitoring and instant alerts!**

 ThermoGuard is a powerful yet easy-to-use application that continuously monitors your device's temperature and alerts you before it reaches dangerous levels.
-Perfect for gamers, developers, and anyone who wants to protect their hardware.
+Perfect for gamers, developers, servers and anyone who wants to protect their hardware.

 ---